 Oestrogen hormone is one of the main female sex hormones.
-While both women and men produce oestrogen, it plays a bigger role in women’s bodies.
+While both women and men produce oestrogen, it plays a bigger role in women’s bodies more than men.

 The female body’s hormones are like a seesaw.
 When they’re perfectly balanced, your body works as it should.
 But when they’re unbalanced (hormone imbalance), you may begin experiencing health challenges.

 So, in this write-up, we shall be examining oestrogen hormones as well as the good and the bad it does to a female’s body.

 Oestrogen is known as the “female” hormone.
 Testosterone is known as the “male” hormone.